Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       urn:mpeg:dash:role:2011 and a value containing a role as defined in [[!MPEGDASH]].

-Note: [[!MPEGCMAF]] allows multiple "kind" boxes, hence, multiple roles can be signaled.
+NOTE: [[!MPEGCMAF]] allows multiple "kind" boxes, hence, multiple roles can be signaled.
 By default, one should signal the DASH role urn:mpeg:dash:role:2011.
 A receiver may derive corresponding configuration for other streaming protocols such as HLS.
 In case this is not desired, additional "kind" boxes with